bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 }
 ```

 The empty space on the left side of the text shows how much information the snippet contains.
-The more space, the more details we have to keep in mind, and the more complicated the code.
+The more space there is, the more details we have to keep in mind, and the more complicated the code.

 | By the way 🫙                                                                                  |
 | :-------------------------------------------------------------------------------------------- |